 The most common key risk indicators (KRI) are Return On Investment (ROI), Expected Future Losses (EFL), Budget.
 Examples of key risk indicators include the following.
 The key risk indicators need triggers and thresholds for observation.

 A key risk indicator is any measurable factor that can help predict the likelihood of a particular risk occurring.
-Developing key risk indicators is an important part of risk management, as it allows organizations to focus their resources on the areas that pose the greatest threat.
-There are a number of different factors that can be used as key risk indicators, including financial metrics, compliance data, and safety records.
+Developing key risk indicators is an important part of risk management, as it allows organizations to focus their resources on the key risk indicator areas that pose the greatest threat.

-Significant risks are those that have the potential to cause serious harm or damage to an organization.
-Identifying and understanding these risks is critical for effective risk management.
-There are many different factors that can contribute to a risk being classified as significant, including the severity of the potential consequences, the likelihood of the event occurring, and the impact it would have on the organization’s operations.
+Many different factors can contribute to a risk being classified as significant, including the severity of the risk reporting potential consequences, the likelihood of the event occurring, and the impact it would have on the organization’s operations.
 Key risk indicators template can be used to monitor significant risks.

-1.Human resource management risks
+1.Human resource management risks–

-● Several unfilled vacancies per total number of resources required per department:-Many companies face problems recruiting the necessary number of employees because there is a lack of applicants.
 The demand for skilled workers has increased quickly over recent years, especially in technical areas.
 Statistics show that more than half the companies work with unfilled vacancies, which costs time and money while also dragging down production levels.

-Several unresolved employee complaints per total number of employee complaints received:-Because of various circumstances, employees are subject to adverse working conditions.
+● Several unresolved employee complaints per total number of employee complaints received of various circumstances, employees are subject to adverse working conditions.
 But they don’t have the chance to complain directly because formal negotiations are considered very risky.
-The result is that their grievances build-up, which could even lead to an organizational breakdown.
-It happens especially when management or other groups in charge of social dialogue or trade unions fail to take action.

-● No. of employees without a formal mentor/coach for internal career development:-In order to be successful in the long run, employees need support and guidance.
 It is essential when they are still new on the job or have been newly assigned to a different position.
 They may feel insecure and unable to state their needs.
 This can be operational risk management.

-● The attrition rate:-One of the most common indicators of personnel management is the rate at which employees leave their jobs.
+● The attrition rate of the most common indicators of personnel management is the rate at which employees leave their jobs.
 A high attrition rate results in excessive expenditures for recruitment and training, which reduces productivity levels and robs companies of an essential source of potential growth.

 2. Project management risks

-● Project Commissioning delayed by (x) months from the scheduled date:-Due to overall ‘time’ restraints; there is always a chance that the schedule will be delayed, leading to any number of unfortunate circumstances.
+● Project Commissioning delayed by (x) months from the scheduled date due to overall ‘time’ restraints; there is always a chance that the schedule will be delayed, leading to any number of unfortunate circumstances.

 3. Compliance risk management/Legal and regulatory

-● Fines by regulatory authorities totaling $ (x):- The amount of fine that an organization pays to authorities for breaching the regulation.
 Fines by regulatory authorities totaling $ (x) are usually the result of not complying with legal and regulatory requirements.
 The amount that the organization is fined depends on whether it was negligent or intentional.

-● Compliance breach with minimal consequences and readily rectified:- The act of breaching the regulation does not lead to severe consequences for the organization.
-The breach is easily fixed and can be stopped or prevented.
 Intentional compliance breach:- When an organization has premeditated intent to break the law, rule, or regulation to gain some unfair advantage over others; examples include tax evasion, false advertising.
 Third party risk compliance issues might impact an organization projects.

 ● Litigation totaling $ (x):- An organization is taken to court by another party for breaching the regulation, which leads to litigation where both sides present their case.
 Litigation can lead to significant legal fees for the organization in addition to the fine.
-The amount of money an organization spends on litigation is usually much higher than fines by regulatory authorities, especially when multiple parties are involved.

 ● Contract default totaling $(x):- When an organization does not honor or follow the terms of a signed contract, it is said to have defaulted on the agreement.
 Contract defaults can be caused by several different events, such as the bankruptcy of another company involved in the contract and unforeseen economic times.
-A contract default leads to financial penalties depending on whether or not it was intentional.
-This is one of the operational risk examples that affects critical business operations.

 ● Small claims totaling $(x):- Small claims usually concern an amount equal to or less than $ (x).
 Small claims typically take the form of a ‘breach of contract’ and put the creditor in a better position.
 For example, if someone withdraws from an agreement before providing their services, they are liable to pay.